-Studies conducted in Dr. Mer's laboratory have relevance to a better understanding of cancer and neurological disorders, and to the development of new therapies.
+Investigations in Dr. Mer's laboratory have relevance to a better understanding of cancer and neurological disorders.
+This team's focus on basic mechanistic studies may, in the long term, facilitate the development of new therapeutics for cancer treatment.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 See the peer-reviewed findings I have published as a result of my research.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.